TheForeverLost/PokemonShowdownBot/README.md

 dynamics of the game so this notebook extracts all possible data from smogon resources such as pokemon data , move data , battle records , image resources etc

+- **Smogon University**

+  This section extracts data from smogon resources

+- **Playing PokemonShowdown**

+  In this section , replays of previously played games are parsed and stored in json format .
+Each json file store the status of both teams as well as field along with the moves played at each turn

+- **Bot**

+  This section holds the code for selenium to be able to play pokemonshowdown as a bot against real players .
+This is just to test how the code will interact with the controls of pokemonShowdown .
+More on this in analyser

 **Teambuilder Extension**

 *Chrome Extension that will be used as an assistant in teambuilder*